Albertine Park

 Peace and quiet in Brussels Park

-The center of Brussels is indisputably the height of elegance in the city.
+The city center of Brussels is indisputably the height of elegance in the city.
 The Grand Place, which has a very old town feel to it, has buildings lined in gold.
 It doesn’t get much fancier than that.

 The locals treated the place almost like a park.
-I saw plenty of groups just take a seat in the middle of the square to talk or snack on the cobblestone pavement.
+I saw plenty of groups sit in the middle of the Grand Place, just like in other beautiful squares, to talk or snack on the cobblestone pavement.
+I love cities that seem to encourage a sense of community.

 Manneken Pis street art